patrickpichler/beesting_talk/talk.md

 At my day job,  I am part of a team that develops  a Kubernetes agent to perform runtime detection of anomalous behavior.

+Let me take you back to August 2024.
+To escape the raging heat outside I was in a coworking space,  as usual.
+The cool  breeze of the AC is  welcomed change, to the 30  degree in  my home office.
+There I  was, in the  conference box  in the coworking space, talking to  a colleague of mine in video  chat, Markus.
+We were babbling on  about new sources  of events to be  used used, to  detect malicious behavior in Kubernetes pods.

-Let me take you  back to August 2024, where I had a  discussion with a colleague of mine, Markus.
-In  my day job, I am part of a  team that implements Kubernetes runtime detections  via an agent running  on nodes and we  were discussing about some high fidelity events.
-By high fidelity I mean events that when detected, we can  be pretty  sure that  something fishy  is  going on  in a  pod.
-During  the discussion,  he brought  up  a blog  post  of  his and  a  few former  Dynatrace colleagues wrote, in  which they outlined how to inject  and monitor Honeytokens into Pods via  Kyverno's mutating webhook features and using  Tetragon to detect file access.
-The main premise of the  idea was that, if we could detect somebody accessing that file, we would know  with a pretty high certainty, that something is off in that pod.
+During the discussion a  blog post of him and a  few former Dynatrace colleagues was mentioned.
+They outlined a way  of injecting and monitoring Honeytokens into Pods via Kyverno and using Tetragon to detect file access.
+The main premise of the idea was that, if they could detect somebody accessing that file, they would know that something is off.

 I immediately fell in love with the idea.
 It sounded simple on paper and from what I can tell, it would be highly effective.
 My only issue with the solution